martimy/flow_analyzer/README.md

 The app generates the following output:

+## How to Use

+To use the Flow Analyzer app, follow these steps:

+1. Run the app from the command line (Alternatively run it from streamlit).
+The app will open in your default web browser.

+    ```bash
+    $ streamlit run app.py
+    ```

+2. Upload the network topology in DOT format by clicking on the "Upload Network" button.
+If you don't have a network topology, you can use the demo network by clicking on the "Use demo network" checkbox.

+3. Upload the traffic flow information in CSV format by clicking on the "Upload Flow Information" button or edit the traffic flows using the editable dataframe.

+## Input

+The input to the Flow Analyzer app includes the following:

+- Network topology: The network topology must be in DOT format.
+The app allows the user to upload a network topology in DOT format or use the demo network.

+- Traffic flow information: The traffic flow information must be in CSV format.
+The app also allows the user to create or edit traffic flow information.

+## Output

+The output of the app includes the following:

-### Edge information
+### Link Traffic

-The app displays information about the capacity and traffic flow on each edge in the network in a table.
+The app displays information about the capacity and traffic flow on each link in the network in a table.
 The table includes the following columns:

-Src: The source node of the edge.
+- Source: The source node of the edge.
-Dst: The destination node of the edge.
+- Target: The destination node of the edge.
-Tx: The amount of traffic transmitted on the edge.
+- Tx: The amount of traffic originated from the source node.

-Rx: The amount of traffic received on the edge.
+Only links with non-zero traffic are listed.

-### Node information
+### Node Traffic

 The app displays information about the traffic flow at each node in the network in a table.
 The table includes the following columns:

-Node: The name of the node.
+- Node: The name of the node.
-Tx: The amount of traffic transmitted by the node.
+- Outbound: The amount of traffic transmitted by the node.
-Rx: The amount of traffic received by the node.
+- Inbound: The amount of traffic received by the node.

+Only nodes with non-zero traffic are listed.

 ### Graph visualization

-The app also displays a visualization of the network using Matplotlib.
-The nodes are positioned using the spring layout algorithm, and the edges are drawn as arrows with labels indicating the amount of traffic flow.
+The app also displays a visualization of the network topology.
+Traffic flows and selected routes in the network are displayed.

+**Thank you for using the Flow Analyzer app!**